testuko/SMHPlus-Guide/docs/guide/README.md

 OtherSprite Path
 ---
 In order to change other sprites when your skin mod is enabled, you can create a second sprites.xml file that gets applied when the specific skinmod gets loaded.
 Edit all other sprites here.
-This can also be used to reskin custom animations from other helpers.
+This can also be used to reskin custom animations from other helpers.<br>
+You can also include a portraits.xml file in this directory.

 The sprite path is relative to the `Graphics/` folder.